epogrebnyak/weo-reader/README.md

 This is a third-party Python client to download [IMF World Economic Outlook Report][weo] dataset and use it as [pandas](https://pandas.pydata.org/) dataframe.

 You can download [WEO releases][weo] by year and month and explore the dataset.
-You can access releases starting 2007-Oct with this client.
-WEO is normally released in April and October, exception is `2011-Sep`.
-There is a un update of GDP figures in June 2020, but the file structure is incompatible with regular releases.

 [weo]: https://www.imf.org/en/Publications/WEO